 3. The Great Purge: (13 million) 1937 – 1938

 Joseph Stalin, the leader of the Soviet Union, headed a mass execution of those opposing the Communist party.
 Some 13 million Russians were murdered under Joseph Stalin, leader of the Soviet Union, during the Great Purge, a horrific mass execution of all those who opposed the Communist Party.
 Those who weren’t killed were imprisoned, and Communism stayed in Russia for the next 50 to 60 years until its collapse in 1991.

 4. Cultural Revolution: (11 million) 1966 – 1976

-Current society and leaders of nations can and should learn from the mistakes and atrocities of the wars of the 20th century.
 Thousands of U.S. troops deploy every year and sacrifice their lives to preserve our freedoms.
-Hopefully, future generations are willing to sacrifice their lives to prevent these atrocities from plaguing our history.
+Hopefully, future generations will continue to be willing to sacrifice their lives to prevent these atrocities from plaguing our history.